ga-wdi-lessons/build-tools/readme.md

 [Gulp-Sass](https://www.npmjs.com/package/gulp-sass).

 Feel free to continue along on the same `gulpfile.js`.
-However, always feel free to checkout to `linter-solution` as well for working code.
+However, always feel free to checkout to `jshint-solution` as well for working code.

 First, let's install and save our plugin: